10 Smart City Apartment Ideas to Make Every Room Work Harder

 Another helpful system is the one-touch rule.
 When possible, avoid moving items from one temporary place to another.
 Instead of dropping mail on the counter and sorting it later, sort it immediately.
 Instead of placing clean laundry on a chair, put it directly into drawers or hang it up.
 These tiny habits prevent clutter from becoming a bigger project.

-Easy reset routines for small apartments
+Easy reset routines for busy apartments

 • Five-minute evening living room reset